ywang408/paper_analyzer/README.md

 # paper_analyzer

-Textual analysis on academic papers.
+Final project of BIA667/660, which is textual analysis on academic papers.